 When selecting peaches and nectarines at the farmers market, the same guidelines apply to both.
 Give the area around the stem a gentle squeeze — if the skin gives a little, they’re ripe and ready for eating.
 If firm, they likely need a bit more time.

 The bottom line: When in doubt, check the skin.
 If it’s fuzzy, it’s a peach.
 If it’s fuzzless, it’s a nectarine.

 Peaches have a dominant allele (variant form of a gene), which results in the soft, fuzzy coating on the outside.
 They can be freestone, which means the pit falls easily away from the flesh, or clingstone, where the pits stay stuck to the flesh.
 Peaches can come in yellow or white varieties.

-Nectarines, however, express a recessive gene that results in no fuzz growth on the outside, and smooth skin.
+Technically, nectarines are a type of peach.
+However, they express a recessive gene that results in no fuzz growth on the outside, and smooth skin.
 They tend to be smaller, firmer, and more aromatic than peaches, but they can also be more susceptible to diseases.
-Like peaches, they can be freestone or clingstone, and they also come in white and yellow varieties.
+Like peaches, their pits can be freestone or clingstone, and they also come in white and yellow varieties.